 - and a conventional steel-box girder span that would have a $36 million cost and require 55 pillars on the lawn, nearly identical to what is there today.

-The Waterfront Park, ranked one of the top ten urban parks in the nation (13), has portions that straddle a narrow strip of land between the Ohio River and the looming Interstate 64 viaduct.
-In 2004, a city law created a special district for the waterfront which allowed the Waterfront Development Corp. authority to review and approve of development within the boundaries, which include the Interstate 64 viaduct that passes over the Great Lawn.(13) The law stemmed from a Kentucky state law allowing such districts, and its 15-member board is appointed by the city of Louisville’s mayor and by Kentucky’s governor.(13) In early 2007, the Kentucky Transportation Cabinet released renderings for the three Great Lawn crossing alternatives, but quickly pulled the design featuring the arch span, stating that the “concept” was “too expensive to consider” and “could not be built from an engineering standpoint.”(13)
+The Waterfront Park, ranked one of the top ten urban parks in the nation,13 straddles a narrow strip of land between the Ohio River and the Interstate 64 viaduct.
+In 2004, a city law created a special district for the waterfront which allowed the Waterfront Development Corp. authority to review and approve of development within the boundaries, which included the Interstate 64 viaduct that passed over the Great Lawn.13 In early 2007, the Kentucky Transportation Cabinet (KYTC) released renderings for the three Great Lawn crossing alternatives, but quickly pulled the design featuring the arch span, stating that the “concept” was “too expensive to consider” and “could not be built from an engineering standpoint.”13

-In an online poll conducted by the Courier-Journal, 95% of those voted supported the arch span over the more conventional steel box girders.
-(13) The Waterfront Development Corp. also supported the arch span in that it would have the least amount of impact on the Great Lawn.
-It has also warned the Kentucky Transportation Cabinet that it has the legal power to approve a design for an overpass at the Great Lawn.
-It was not pleased with two early designs the state proposed for a wider stretch of Interstate 64 over the lawn, as part of the Ohio River Bridges Project, and was successful in narrowing the Great Lawn crossing footprint from 308 feet to 225 feet — where it is 154 feet currently — after numerous petitions.
-(14) The span would still be eight to ten feet higher than it is currently.
-(13)
+In an online poll conducted by the Louisville Courier-Journal, 95% of those voted supported the arch span over the more conventional steel box girders.13 The Waterfront Development Corp. also supported the arch span in that it would have the least amount of impact on the Great Lawn.
+It has also warned the KYTC that it had the legal power to approve a design for an overpass at the Great Lawn.
+It was not pleased with two early designs the state proposed for a wider stretch of Interstate 64 over the lawn, as part of the Ohio River Bridges Project, and was successful in narrowing the Great Lawn crossing footprint from 308 feet to 225 feet, although it was still significantly wider than the 154 feet for the existing viaduct.14 The crossing would still be eight to ten feet higher than the prior iteration.13

-The transportation cabinet, however, disputed their claim of legal authority, stating that federal guidelines trump local planning laws.
-It also refused to answer questions, stating instead that the record of decision authorized the project in 2003, and that other laws supplant local laws.
-(13) In response, the waterfront agency stated that the transportation cabinet needs to quote the “chapter and verse of where the federal law allows them to ride over the top of the local community and ignore state and local metro legislation.”
-The transportation cabinet also refused to release more information regarding the project as a whole to the agency.
-(13) They also denied the Courier-Journal request under the state’s open-records law to review documents on the possible arch span, stating that the design plan was still in its preliminary stages.
+The KYTC disputed their claim of legal authority, stating that federal guidelines trump local planning laws.
+It also refused to answer questions, stating instead that the record of decision authorized the project in 2003 and that other laws supplanted local laws.13 In response, the waterfront agency stated that the KYTC needed to quote the “chapter and verse of where the federal law allows them to ride over the top of the local community and ignore state and local metro legislation.”
+The KYTC then refused to release more information regarding the project as a whole to the agency.,13 and also denied the Courier-Journal’s request under the state’s open-records law to review documents on the possible arch span, replying that the design plan was still in its preliminary stages.

-On July 11, the Kentucky Transportation Cabinet admitted that it had “erred” when it had shut out local waterfront and city leaders from seeing a design for an overpass at the Great Lawn.
-(15) The cabinet said that the state is open to considering alternatives to the two designs under consideration and would entertain offers to help pay for a third, more expensive approach.
+On July 11, the KYTC admitted that it had “erred” when it had shut out local waterfront and city leaders from seeing a design for an overpass at the Great Lawn.15 The cabinet said that the state was still open to considering alternatives to the two designs under consideration and would entertain offers to help pay for a third, more expensive approach.